nus-cs2113-AY2425S1/ip/docs/README.md

 # The End

-Thank you for using thethinker.
+Thank you for using TheThinker.
 You may check your tasks saved in the file you created during Initial Configuration under `./Data/filename.txt`